Entity-Assist/EntityAssistReactive/PROMPT_LIBRARY_RULES_UPDATE.md

   - [ ] Backcompat required (only if explicitly demanded)

 Policies (must honor):
+- Reset the AI context before running this template—act as if this is the first prompt for the project and do not reuse prior session memory.
+- Treat all existing repository documentation as out-of-date; never rely on it as a source of truth.
+When executing this template, reference only the current checked-in code/config you observe.
 - Follow RULES.md sections: 4 (Behavioral), 5 (Technical), Document Modularity Policy, 6 (Forward-Only Change Policy).
+- Logging policy: Default to Log4j2; wire logging/config/examples against Log4j2.
+If Lombok is selected, use Lombok's `@Log4j2` annotation (avoid other Lombok logging annotations).
 - Generated artifacts are read-only; do not propose edits to compiled outputs (e.g., TS/HTML/site bundles).
 For JWebMP specifically, do not generate or reference separate TS/HTML components for missing views—render dialogs/tables directly from Java components/cell renderers.
 - In JWebMP, avoid inline string HTML; express markup using JWebMP components (Div, Paragraph, Span, Table, H1–H6, etc.).
 - PostgreSQL (JPMS): Do not shade the driver.
 Use GuicedEE Services artifacts (com.guicedee.services:postgresql) and require org.postgresql in module-info.java.